 The winner is the White player if he manages to reach a corner square with his King, the Black player if he manages to capture the King.
 Because the game is uneven, it is good etiquette to play two games, switching sides.
 Each player keeps track of how many pieces he lost or took from his opponent and this score is used to determine the ultimate winner.

 With the smaller boards, a different game is played if the pieces can only move one square at a time.
 With the larger boards, the King can escape by simply reaching any edge square rather than a corner square.
-Optionally, a piece may not move to place itself in sandwich between two opposing pieces without being captured.
+Optionally, a piece may not move to place itself in a sandwich between two opposing pieces without being captured.
 Finally, an element of chance can be introduced using dice, as described earlier.

 The King’s forces usually possess a slight advantage, despite being outnumbered.
 Tactically, the defender (King’s men) must arrange for the King to escape the board.
 Therefore, the defender should try to capture as many attackers as possible to clear an escape route, while not trying too hard to protect his own men since they, too, can block the King’s escape.
-The attacker’s object is not only to prevent the King’s escape, but also to capture him.
-The best way to do this is to avoid making captures early in the game, instead scattering the attackers to block possible escape routes.
+The attacker’s object is not only to prevent the King’s escape but also to capture him.
+The best way to do this is to avoid making captures early in the game, instead of scattering the attackers to block possible escape routes.

 Hnefatafl started to decline in the XIth century with the rise of Chess.
 It disappeared from Wales in the late XVIth century and from Lappland in the early XVIIIth.
-Although the recorded rules are all post-period, there are no significant differences between variants of widely separate geographic location.
+Although the recorded rules are all post-period, there are no significant differences between variants of widely separate geographic locations.
 We owe the record of Tablut to the diary of the young Linnaeus, the Swedish botanist, who visited Lappland in 1732.

 Writings of the times mention various board games, but it can be quite difficult to work out exactly how the game was played.
-Among the many names for games known from literature we have Brannan-Tafl, Hala-Tafl, Hnefa-Tafl, Hnot-Tafl, Hræ_-Tafl, Kvatru-Tafl and Skak-Tafl, although the rules for many of these remain unclear.
+Among the many names for games known from the literature, we have Brannan-Tafl, Hala-Tafl, Hnefa-Tafl, Hnot-Tafl, Hræ_-Tafl, Kvatru-Tafl and Skak-Tafl, although the rules for many of these remain unclear.

-There are many references to Hnefatafl in Old Norse literature, from sources ranging from the poems of the Poetic Edda to saga references such as Orkneyinga Saga, the Greenland Lay of Atli, Hervarar Saga, Fridthjof’s Saga and more.
+There are many references to Hnefatafl in Old Norse literature, from sources ranging from the poems of the Poetic Edda to saga references such as Orkneyinga Saga, the Greenland Lay of Atli, Hervarar Saga, Fridthjof’s Saga, and more.
 Most frequently these references are to the game pieces.

 The earliest mention of the game appears in Voluspa 60:

-Then in the grass the golden tæflor, the far-famed ones, will be found again, which they had owned in older days.
+Then in the grass, the golden tæflor, the far-famed ones, will be found again, which they had owned in older days.